Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-In this paper we have proposed a novel approach to solving certain complicated optimization problems, which we call \emph{Branch-and-Simulate}.
-The idea is to simulate the performance of each incumbent solution to a relaxed model.
-The simulation data then informs the trajectory of the optimization model itself, via Benders cuts.
-Strong Benders cuts ensure that we converge to an exact solution to the original optimization problem, and that the number of simulations we actually need to run is relatively small.
+In this paper we have proposed a novel approach to solving certain complicated optimisation problems.
+The idea is to simulate the performance of each incumbent solution to an appropriately relaxed model.
+The simulation data then informs the trajectory of the optimisation model itself via logic based Benders cuts.
+Strong Benders cuts ensure that we converge on an exact solution to the original problem, and that the number of simulations we actually need to run is relatively small.
+We tested the approach on a class of stochastic resource allocation problems with monotonic performance measures.
+In particular we considered two concrete special cases: a nursing home shift scheduling problem, and an airport check-in counter allocation problem.
+Previous approaches failed to account for the the non-trivial variance of the underlying distributions.
+Optimising over a set of samples large enough to capture this variance greatly increases the difficulty of the problem.
+And even for few scenarios, trying to embed the queuing structure into an IP leads to an intractable model.
+We have seen, however, that using LBBD we are able to solve these problems to optimality with as many as $100$ scenarios in a reasonable amount of time.
+We are able to incorporate the queuing structure exactly at the level of scenarios, and obtain stable, accurate solutions to the stochastic problem.